mgfcf/ImageComparer/README.md

 Make sure to set the proper image mount path in `app.py`!

-To run, got to the src directory and execute: `python -m uvicorn app:app --reload`
+To run, install dependencies or activate environment, go to the src directory and execute: `python -m uvicorn app:app --reload`